3 Top Reasons Why People Don’t Hire Virtual Assistants

 c) Start off with “low security” tasks that don’t require much in the way of private or sensitive information and slowly work your way up from there.
 Chances are, time will tell how much you can/can’t trust this person.

-d) Make sure your communication is crystal clear and ask for confirmation back from the that they are on the same wavelength as you.
+d) Make sure your communication is crystal clear and ask for confirmation back from the Virtual Assistant that they are on the same wavelength as you.

 35%: Unclear on how we can work together virtually